UMNLibraries/mp-upload-deed-images-standalone/README.md

 Large caches of images suitable for racial covenants research may be stored in an inconvenient location, and it may be cumbersome to move them elsewhere at scale.

-The standalone uploader is designed for two specific scenarios:
+The standalone uploader is designed as a lightweight option for two specific scenarios:

 1. Deed images stored on a computer where it would be inconvenient to install the full Django deed machine locally due to version or platform constraints
 1. Deed images stored on a computer or network where it would be time-consuming to transfer the images to a better developer machine.
 Connecting to such a machine as a drive and treating the images as local files is also similarly slow at a scale of hundreds of thousands of files.